Egypt–Sudan relations: Modern Relations

 The Nile, Egypt's lifeline, flows through Sudan before reaching Egypt.
-An estimated 95 percent of all Egyptians depend on the Nile for fresh water.
+An estimated 95 per cent of all Egyptians depend on the Nile for fresh water.
 In 1959 the two countries agreed on a formula for sharing the water, whereby Sudan was authorized to use approximately one quarter of the flow and Egypt about three quarters.
 The division was predicated on a set annual flow, which varies enormously from year to year.
 There is usually a surplus above this amount.
 As a result, use of Nile water by other riparians had not, by 2011, resulted in a crisis with Egypt and Sudan.
 Nevertheless, none of the other eight riparian states was signature to, nor received any water allocation in, this 1959 bilateral agreement.
 Since 2000 Sudan had begun expressing an interest in changing the terms of the agreement so that it would be able to use a larger percentage of the flow.
 Seven of the eight other riparian states—Burundi, the Democratic Republic of the Congo, Ethiopia, Kenya, Rwanda, Tanzania, and Uganda—also pressed for a revised water allocation formula.
 In 1999 the nine countries formed the Nile Basin Initiative as a forum for discussion about cooperating in the development of the Nile Basin.
 Since then, no agreement had been reached by 2011, mainly because Egypt and Sudan refused any reduction in their share of water.
 Egypt was also concerned that the 2005 Comprehensive Peace Agreement between the government of Sudan and the Sudan People's Liberation Movement would result in another riparian state in South Sudan.
 Egypt had hoped for a united Sudan because South Sudan will be another state with which it might have to negotiate water rights.
 In 2010 there was a sharp division between seven of the riparian states, which reached their own agreement, and opposition to that agreement by Egypt and Sudan.

 While Egypt and Sudan generally agreed on the Nile water question, they had failed to resolve a longstanding dispute over the location of their border near the Red Sea, an area called the Hala'ib Triangle.
 Egypt occupied the disputed territory, but the matter remained ripe for future conflict.
 Al-Bashir revived the controversy as recently as 2010 when he stated that Hala’ib was Sudanese and would stay Sudanese.